orcunyildiz/jlesc.github.io/_projects/extreme_scale_workflows.md

 In 2020, we started a new collaboration between ANL and UTK, and hosted Tanner Hobson as a summer student, where he developed the Dhmem software that enables shared-memory communication for containerized workflows.
 We published our results in IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid21) {% cite Hobson2020Dhmem --file jlesc.bib %}.

+## Results for 2021/2022

+### Dynamic Heterogeneous Task Specification and Execution for In Situ Workflows

+ * Orcun Yildiz, Bogdan Nicolae and Tom Peterka of ANL

+Today's science campaigns consist of multiple tasks with wide-ranging data and computing requirements, and rarely are all the required capabilities found in current in situ workflow systems.
+In this work, we explore providing increased capabilities for scientific computing by bringing new capabilities to in situ workflows: a flexible interface for workflow specification, heterogeneous task placement, and dynamic changes to the workflow task graph.
+We evaluate our approach using materials science and cosmology use cases.
+Our results show that our approach (i) can save time and resources in science workflows exhibiting dynamic patterns by enabling dynamic workflow changes during their lifetime; (ii) enables easier specification of large-scale workflows consisting of subgraphs and ensemble computations; (iii) efficiently coordinates heterogeneous tasks by enabling free intermixing of time and space partitioning, thus resulting in time and space savings.

+In 2021, we completed the implementation of aforementioned approach and published the results in the 16th Workshop on Workflows in Support of Large-Scale Science held in conjunction with SC21 {% cite Yildiz2021 --file jlesc.bib %}.

+We will continue to apply our approach, dynamic heterogeneous in situ workflows, to several use cases including elastic distributed deep learning training in 2022.

 ## Visits and meetings

  * Pierre-Louis Guhur of ENS 9 months at ANL in 2016